Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-Looking ahead, our work establishes the QME as a general and controllable feature of non-equilibrium quantum dynamics, with potential applications in quantum information.
-For instance, the modulation of QME enables controlled thermalization through accelerated equilibration, offering potential for efficient state preparation.
+\textit{Conclusion and outlook}---In summary, we report the experimental realization of multidimensional modulation of the QME within an isolated quantum system, achieved using a quantum processor that features a fully connected architecture with flexible Hamiltonian parameters.
+Our study traces the QME emergence, suppression, and resurgence, providing a comprehensive framework for its control (see Fig.~\ref{fig4}(b)).
+Looking ahead, our work establishes the QME as a general and controllable feature of non-equilibrium quantum dynamics.
+The demonstrated modulation of QME suggests a promising route for accelerating equilibration, which is highly relevant to emerging protocols for efficient state preparation and qubit reset~\cite{lejeune2026acceleratingqubitresetmpemba,solanki2025universalrelaxationspeedupopen}.
 Future investigations could explore QME in prethermalization regimes~\cite{2025_periodicallydrivenEA,prether_IME_arxiv} or under alternative symmetries, such as \( \mathbb{Z}_2 \) and \( SU(2) \), revealing deeper insights into this phenomenon.
 Furthermore, probing EA dynamics under symmetry-breaking Hamiltonians presents an intriguing avenue to deepen our understanding of the interplay between symmetry and thermalization~\cite{2025_QME_no_sym,Breaking_Hamitonion_zhang}.
-These explorations may advance applications of QME in quantum simulation and quantum information processing. \\